galasa-dev/helm/README.md

 To install the latest development version of the Galasa Ecosystem chart, replace `galasa/ecosystem` in the above command with the path to the [`ecosystem`](./charts/ecosystem) directory in this repository.

 It is very important that the `--wait` is included as the chart uses a post-install hook to complete the installation.
-During the installation, you will see the engine-controller, metrics and resource-monitor pods restart a few times, this is expected as they cannot start until the api pod has correct initialised and the api pod cannot start until the etcd and couchdb have completed their startups.
+During the installation, the API pod waits for the etcd and RAS pods to initialise while the engine-controller, metrics, and resource-monitor pods wait for the API pod to initialise.

 The `galasaVersion` value is the version of Galasa you want to run.
 You should not use latest to ensure each pod in the Ecosystem is running at the same level.